mrdijk/EnergyEfficient_FL/energy-efficiency/docs/getting-started/2_ConfiguringDYNAMOS.md

 # Load the script in the terminal
 source ./dynamos-configs.sh

-# Now you can run functions, such as
+# Now you can run functions, such as:
 deploy_core
 # You need to load the file in the shell each time you restart a shell or when making changing to the dynamos-configs.sh script
 ```